 |The differences between an endurance bike (left) and an aero Race bike (right) are visible|

 Most road bikes fall into one of two categories; ‘endurance’ or ‘race’.
 There are significant differences in the geometry of these types.

 Endurance bikes (also known by the name ‘Sportive’), are designed with distance-riding and long-term comfort in mind.
 As such, these frames are more relaxed than race bikes, placing the rider in a more upright position that contributes toward stability.

 On the other hand, Race bikes aim for aerodynamic design complemented by aggressive geometry for fast handling.
 The rider’s torso is lowered over the bike to decrease drag.
 Speed is the goal here.

 The search for a road bike needn’t be daunting.
 There are a few considerations to help you narrow down your selection.
 Realistically, what kind of riding do you think you’ll be doing in the future?
 What level are you at now?

 If you aren’t really going to achieve blistering speeds, is it necessary to invest in a high-cost bike that employs advanced aerodynamic design?
-These rigs are built to shave off every last ounce and second possible.
+These rigs are built to shave off every second possible.
 If you live in a flat area, maybe a race bike is more suitable, as higher speeds will be more attainable.

 If your local area or intended terrain is mountainous, a lightweight climbing machine may be more your speed.

 Budgetary considerations are another restricting factor that will make your choice easier.
-If you can afford any bike, then riding-style and comfort will be of utmost concern.
+If you can afford any bike, then ride-style and comfort will be of utmost concern.
 But if you only want a faster commute to work, while reserving the possibility of a weekend jaunt – maybe a lower price-point is plausible.

 With your needs – and these factors – in mind… Let the odyssey begin!